SS D. M. Clemson (1903): Aftermath

 The crew of the turret deck ship Turret Court and the package freighter Wasaga reported sighting a pilothouse and several hatch covers floating off Crisp Point on 4 December.
 Several other vessels encountered floating wreckage in the vicinity of Crisp Point that same day, including the canaller Algonquin, lumber hooker C. F. Curtis, and freighter Thomas Barlum, the latter of which reported passing through a field of mahogany debris.
 The crew of the freighter J. H. Bartow also reported spotting several floating life jackets.

 Initially, the debris was linked to the wooden freighter Tampa, which had been reported overdue in Fort William, Ontario.
 The hatch covers discovered were painted red, matching those of Tampa.
 Additionally, she was fitted with mahogany furnishings, corresponding to the wreckage discovered by Thomas Barlum.
 Downbound vessels were questioned in an effort to identify the wreckage.
-However, Tampa arrived in Fort William, at 14:30 on 5 December, without any apparent damage, after sheltering behind the Keweenaw Peninsula.
+However, Tampa arrived in Fort William at 14:30 on 5 December, without any apparent damage, after sheltering behind the Keweenaw Peninsula for four days, throughout the duration of the storm.

 Despite growing concern among mariners, search parties only arrived on the scene several days after D. M. Clemsons last sighting.
 Wolvin maintained her safety, reporting her to be in shelter behind Grand Island.
 This was disproved once the freighter D. O. Mills was identified as the vessel in the lee of Grand Island.
 That same day, the tugs Sabine and Schenck were dispatched from the Soo Locks.
 Schenck searched the area around Whitefish Point, while Sabine travelled along the south shore to Grand Marais, Michigan, then to Michipicoten Island, before returning to the Soo.
 The tugs James Whalen and H. F. Bowman patrolled the Canadian shore between Thunder Bay and Michipicoten Island.
 The tug Harrison left Duluth, scouting the area between Isle Royale, the Keweenaw Peninsula, and Stannard Rock.
 With the exception of Schenck, which recovered two hatch covers, the search parties found nothing.
-On 6 December, life savers recovered 23 hatch covers on the beach near the Two Hearted River.
+On 6 December, lifesavers recovered 23 hatch covers on the beach near the Two Hearted River.